 Groupon originally reported operating income in the fourth- quarter of $15 million, only to have that reversed into an operating loss of the same amount after restating results because of higher refunds to merchants.
 At the time of the restatement in March, Groupon said it discovered a “material weakness” in its financial controls.

 The company had already run into problems with the U.S. Securities Exchange Commission.
 Prior to the IPO, Groupon asked investors to disregard statements made by Chairman Eric Lefkofsky during the pre-IPO quiet period and was forced to abandon a controversial accounting method.

 ‘Through the Mud’

 “The SEC ran them through the mud on their accounting practices, revenue recognition and the model,” said Lou Pizzileo, a partner in the technology practice at accounting and consulting firm J.H.
 Cohn LLP in New York.
 “All that happened in public purview.
 That certainly doesn’t help post-IPO stock performance.”

-Among the 10 U.S. consumer Internet companies to go public in the past year, Groupon has fared the worst, followed by Pandora Media Inc. (P)’s 42 percent slump.
+Among the 10 U.S. consumer Internet companies to go public in the past year, Groupon has fared the worst, followed by Pandora Media Inc. (P:US)’s 42 percent slump.
 Half of the companies have gained, with LinkedIn Corp. and Zillow Inc. more than doubling in value.

 Most of Groupon’s stock loss has come since its March 30 restatement.
 While it’s been punished for those hiccups, Groupon can point to some improvements.
 Free cash flow almost tripled in the fourth quarter from the previous year to $155 million.
 Meanwhile, marketing costs as a percentage of revenue fell to 32 percent in the fourth quarter from 40 percent the prior period, so Groupon is spending less to attract users.